kjohnson/don8/readme.txt

 * Option to show text fields so end users could define things like the amount on their own
 * A sidebar widget which renders a button and has options for overriding the defaults

+= How can I suggest improvements? =

+First of all, if you do, I will be completely excited.
+Nothing makes me want to work on a plugin and make it better more than someone taking the time to tell me they're using it and have ideas for improvement.

+So if you do, the support forum here is fine but posting [issues here](http://github.com/brashrebel/don8) would be absolutely ideal.

 == Changelog ==